Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprintA/us08/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The list must contain all vehicles that have already exceeded the number of km required for the inspection or those that are close to it.
-* **AC2:** The list must clearly identify the vehicles through: plate number, brand, model and the that justified the checkup need.
+* **AC2:** The list must clearly identify the vehicles through: licence plate , brand, model and the that justified the checkup need.
 * **AC3:** All required fields must be filled in.

 ### 1.4.
 Found out Dependencies